geohdrlab/GIST/README.md

 # GIST
 Campus_Project

-All the three groups will submit there course work here
+All three groups will submit their course work here.